brother79/brother-quest-bundle/Resources/doc/pager.rst

 Pager Installation and Configuration
 ====================================

-The RPSGuestbookBundle uses the ``WhiteOctoberPagerfantaBundle_`` for pagination.
+The BrotherQuestBundle uses the ``WhiteOctoberPagerfantaBundle_`` for pagination.

-To use ``WhiteOctoberPagerfantaBundle`` as the RPSGuestbookBundle pager , you must install the WhiteOctoberPagerfantaBundle_.
+To use ``WhiteOctoberPagerfantaBundle`` as the BrotherQuestBundle pager , you must install the WhiteOctoberPagerfantaBundle_.

-If the WhiteOctoberPagerfantaBundle is not installed, the RPSGuestbookBundle will disable pagination.
+If the WhiteOctoberPagerfantaBundle is not installed, the BrotherQuestBundle will disable pagination.

 To limit the number of guestbook entries shown, set the ``entry_per_page`` config option